sethfisher/revout/sites/example/README.txt

 environment (i.e. db connection details and base url).
 The included settings are Acquia Dev Desktop defaults, so if you're using MAMP or something else, you'll have to change these.

+# modules/custom/[site]/[site].info
+                        [site].module
+                        [site].install

+  - This is the module you should use to manage configuration that is specific to your site.